 Rynek Główny 4, 33-332 Kraków, Polska

-Our tours start in front of Saint Mary's Church (Bazylika Mariacka / Kościół Mariacki).
-Look for your guide in GREEN t-shirt and with GREEN Umbrella.
+Our tours begin in front of the Church of Santa Maria (Bazylika Mariacka / Kościół Mariacki).
+Look for your guide in GREEN shirt and with GREEN umbrella.
 See you there!

 Things to note

-Since weather in Kraków can be quite unpredictable, please be ready to dress accordingly.
-We recommend: Umbrella, rain coat, water, sun screen etc, depending on the weather.
+Since the weather in Krakow can be quite unpredictable, be prepared to dress appropriately.
+We recommend: umbrella, rain coat, water, sunscreen, etc., depending on the weather.

-The minimum number of the people to start the tour is 4 – but we often run tours also with smaller groups!
+The minimum number of people to start the tour is 4, but we often do tours with smaller groups too!